What is Ciprofloxacin AWD?

 - Drinking extra fluids while you are taking Ciprofloxacin AWD is recommended.
 Check with your doctor for instructions.

-- If you miss a dose of Ciprofloxacin AWD, use it as soon as possible.
+- Do not miss any doses.
+If you miss a dose of Ciprofloxacin AWD, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
-Do not use 2 doses at once.
+Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use Ciprofloxacin AWD.